How to Make Quilts from Fabric Panels

 But how easy are panels to work with, really?

 Panels do present some challenges.
-A common issue is that sometimes they’re not printed squarely on the fabric.
-If you’ve ever run across this you know how challenging that can be.
+One issue is that sometimes they’re not printed squarely on the fabric – or, more commonly, the panel is skewed from being wound incorrectly on the bolt.
+If you’ve ever run across either of these you know how challenging they can be.

 Fortunately, Laura from Sew Very Easy has a great solution for that and other issues that may crop up.
 Watch the following video for her helpful tips for working with panels.